 Methodology

-CarInsurance.com commissioned Quadrant Information Services in 2024 to field rates for a 40-year-old male driver with good credit, full coverage (100/300/100) and $500 deductibles for 1,439 vehicle models in 501 cities.
+CarInsurance.com editors collected rates from Quadrant Information Services for a 40-year-old male and female driver carrying a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+Read the detailed methodology for more information.
 CarInsurance.com commissioned survey company Slice to survey drivers nationwide in 2024 about their driving habits, favorite driving songs, the best roads and DMVs, inflation and attitudes about car insurance.

 Get advice from an experienced insurance professional.
 Our experts will help you navigate your insurance questions with clarity and confidence.